 It’s also worth mentioning that there has been an increase in WordPress Multilingual sites in the last period of time.
 Build With comes with an interesting graphic explaining the multilingual trends.

 Businesses that should have a WordPress Multilingual site

 Firstly, let’s make a short roundup of some international businesses that would need a multilingual site:

 - Tourism agencies & Hotels

 - Companies that are doing or extending their business on international markets

 - Companies active in a country with more than one language, such as Canada (English, French)

 Types of translation available

-As my colleague explained some time ago, “WordPress in more languages can be anything between a slight annoyance to a real problem that can stop your project halfway”.
-The WordPress platform still doesn’t have a clear solution for multilingual sites, and the most common one is to use a multilingual plugin.
+As my colleague Cristian explained, “WordPress in more languages can be anything between a slight annoyance to a real problem that can stop your project halfway”.
+There still isn’t a clear solution for multilingual sites, and the most common one is which multilingual plugin to use.

 Besides, if we discuss the types of translation available on the market, and which can help you translate your WordPress site, these can be divided into three categories: